kpal99/tempHumDewVisualizer/README.md

 `tempHumidity.ipynb` plots the temperature, humidity recieved from other type of sensor
 Expected data format is listed in file `23-02-08 15.08.46.xls`

-`particlePlot.ipynb` plots the particle count recieved ParticlePlus counter Expected data format is listed in file `particle-11-04.csv`
+`particlePlot.ipynb` plots the particle count recieved from ParticlePlus counter
+Expected data format is listed in file `particle-11-04.csv`

 ### Plots are interactive